amurasystems/api/README.md

  -d slots=2
 ```

-Example searching only for reservation types that contains 9 or 18 holes:
+Example searching only for reservations that contain 9 or 18 holes:

 ```bash
 curl https://mt.golfmanager.es/amura/api/searchAvailability \